k4boom/Country-Data/README.md

 # About the Project
-This project is created to build the front-end of a search engine that searches countries through a name input and shows introduction information about countries.
+This project is created with React.js and is created to build the front-end of a search engine that searches countries through a name input and shows introduction information about countries.
 For countries' data, [restcountries] API is used through [axios].
 With some additional CSS code and new features, this project was fun to make.

 [axios]: <https://axios-http.com/docs/intro>